zandi/ebpf-stack-pivot-detection/README.md

 You can make sure you're using the GraalVM in a shell by running `java -version` and making sure "GraalVM" appears in the output.

+#### Gradle-based build process

+Seems like using Gradle is better for incorporating dependencies, which it seems we have to do for coroutines in Kotlin.

+We need to install Gradle from our usual repositories, then get an updated wrapper so that we can _actually_ use an up-to-date Gradle that's compatible with everything we'll be using.
+Run `gradle wrapper --gradle-version 7.5.1` in the project directory to get a newer version of gradle.
+Then we can use `./gradlew` for this project to build an run.

+Now we can build a native image with `./gradlew nativeBuild`, and find the result in the `app/build/native/nativeBuild/` directory.

 # TODO

 * Refactor & simplify code